flare-foundation/songbird-state-connector-protocol/specs/attestations/external-chains.md

 # External chains

 The State Connector enables the use of data from external blockchains.
-Currently supported blockchains are: Bitcoin, Dogecoin, XRPL, and Ethereum (and their testnets for Coston testnets).
+Currently supported blockchains are: Bitcoin, Dogecoin, XRPL, and Ethereum and their testnets for Coston testnet (Sepolia for Etherum).
 Each chain has its own [specifications](/data-sources/data-sources.json).

 Each blockchain has its own specifics and nuances; however, there are enough similarities to handle them in a unified way.